-The Indian Wedding Obsession – Made In Heaven Revisit
+Indian Wedding Obsession: Made in Heaven Revisit

-“Why is a girl’s wedding the biggest day of her life?” – A dig into India’s obsession with marriage for girls
+Why is a girl’s wedding the biggest day of her life? – A dig into India’s obsession with marriage for girls

 In the series Made in Heaven, a father says how relieved he is because now finally his daughter is getting married and he has nothing more to worry about, that she would be now in safe hands.
-Why is handing her over to a suitable man more meaningful than growing her up to be financially independent herself?
+Why is handing her over to a suitable man more meaningful than growing her up to be financially independent?

-The way the whole idea of marriage has been kind of misrepresented these days.
-While it was a union of two people suitable for each other, today’s marriage has become like a mission that has to be completed with so and so age (obviously the age meter).
+The whole idea of marriage has been kind of misrepresented these days.
+While it is meant to be a union of two people suitable for each other, today, marriage has become like a mission that has to be completed within so and so age (obviously the age meter).

 Yes, marriage is important but it is not everything in a girl’s life.
-Sometimes, the biggest thing in her life would be that moment she made her parents really proud or achieved something that she worked hard for.
+Sometimes, the biggest thing in her life would be that moment she made her parents proud or achieved something that she worked hard for.

 In the film, Little Women, when Jo submits her final novel, the publisher tells her- “And if the main character is a girl, make sure she’s married by the end.
 Or dead, either way.”

 “Her big day”, you can see in advertisements for wedding dresses and jewelry.
 Is it really “her big day”?